TanWeiYin/Group_J_AI_Project/README.md

 Epoch 00070: val_acc improved from 0.75632 to 0.75665, saving model to .\model.h5
 ```
+After the training, the following classification report was generated.
 **Classification Report**
 |              | precision | recall | f1-score | support |
 |--------------|:---------:|:------:|:--------:|:-------:|